 Joan Tarrida Gay Street Bars In Sitges

-- 40 de Fiebre Sitges – A small gay bar popular with locals and those in-the-know.
-The décor is basically inspired by a unicorns puke, but hey we are never going to pass up on a classic, camp gay bar.
+- 40 de Fiebre Sitges – A small gay bar popular with locals and that in-the-know.
+The décor is inspired by a unicorns puke, but hey, we are never going to pass up on a classic, camp gay bar.
 There are also friendly bartenders and occasional drag shows – but its more the perfect place for relaxed conversations and wholesome fun.

 - Queenz Music Bar – Next to, but slightly separate from, the famous Queenz Cabrets this stylish bar hosts cabaret, fab décor, a small dance floor, and wonderful party vibes after 10.30 pm.

 - Carousel Terrace Bar – Take a ride on the wild side in this compact bar with strong cocktails and fun dray shows.
 There is also some of the best people-watching in Gay Sitges thanks to their premier location at the crossroads of Sitges two busiest gay areas, Plz Industria and C.Bonaire.

 - La Villa – An international and relaxed gay cocktail spot with a pleasant garden, laid-back guys, and premium drinks.
 An oasis of calm, this cozy space houses in a converted house with a long history boasts a beautiful patio surrounded by plants and a decoration that gives the place its personality.
 Come for the jazzy music playlist and an innovative menu with more than 20 types of premium gins.

 - KU Sitges – A newly-opened bar for gay men with a small but busy dance floor, practiced DJs, and active dark rooms to get to know everyone a little better.
 Opposite Dark Sitges Bar, if you require better gay cruising opportunities.